 Everyone in the room unanimously agrees.

 Joseph tells them he will accept their nomination.
 But, that they all have to go all over the country to electioneer – or campaign – for his candidacy.
-He believed that there were enough experienced, quality speakers in the Mormon religion that he could win the presidency on his very first try.
+He believed that there were enough experienced, quality speakers in the Church that he could win the presidency on his very first try.

 A few months after he decides to run, and a month before Joseph’s Death, the state convention of Nauvoo was held in an assembly room above one of Nauvoo’s General Stores.

 Because Joseph was running as a 3rd party candidate, it was an Independent convention.
-And it was set to precede a national convention the Latter-day Saints, or Mormons, would hold back east in Baltimore, Maryland later that year.
+And it was set to precede a national convention the Latter-day Saints would hold back east in Baltimore, Maryland later that year.
 While there Joseph Smith was nominated as a candidate for President.
 But, he couldn’t attend because his wife, Emma, was sick.
 She had been sick all day.
 So, Joseph stayed home to take care of her.

 As he is taking care of his wife, suddenly he hears noise in the streets outside.
 He looks out his window and sees a barrel of tar burning in the middle of the road, and large crowd of people gathered around.
 He goes out to investigate what is going on.